Audition Guide

 2. Attend the Pre-Audition Meeting whenever possible.

 San Diego Junior Theatre always holds a Pre-Audition Meeting prior to the week of auditions.
-This meeting is important because the director will give information on the style of the play, good choices for audition material, and the types of performance that he/she is looking for.
-The Pre-Audition Meeting gives different information for each play, so don’t assume that “if you’ve been to one, you’ve been to ’em all!”
+This meeting is important because the director will give information on the style of the play, good choices for audition material, and the types of performance that they are looking for.
+The Pre-Audition Meeting gives different information for each play, so don’t assume that “if you’ve been to one, you’ve been to them all!”

 The better your child knows their piece, the more confident they will be during the audition.
 Provide as many positive strokes as you can, and give your child opportunities to share their audition piece with family and friends!